rbeene/ecto_example/README.md

 ### Users

 Each user uses the password `test1234` but should have different levels of access based on role.
 The purpose of this repo is show a working example and give developers the opportunity to develop a solution alongside the blog article.

+### Completed Example

+Please checkout branch 20-with-filtering-by-role-and-params for the complete example.